JointDNN: An Efficient Training and Inference Engine for Intelligent Mobile Cloud Computing Services: Results

 Different patterns of scheduling are demonstrated in Figure~\ref{interesting_patterns}.
-They represent the optimal solution in Wi-Fi network while optimizing for latency.
+They represent the optimal solution in the Wi-Fi network while optimizing for latency while mobile/cloud is allowed to use up to half of their computing resources.
 They show how the computations in DNN is divided between the mobile and the cloud.
-As it can be seen, discriminative models (e.g. AlexNet), inference follows a mobile-cloud pattern and training follows a mobile-cloud-mobile pattern.
-The intuition is that the last layers are computationally intensive \textit{(fc)} with small data sizes, which require a low communication cost, therefore, last layers tend to be computed on the cloud.
+As can be seen, discriminative models (e.g. AlexNet), inference follows a mobile-cloud pattern and training follows a mobile-cloud-mobile pattern.
+The intuition is that the last layers are computationally intensive (fully connected layers) but with small data sizes, which require a low communication cost, therefore, the last layers tend to be computed on the cloud.
 For generative models (e.g. Chair), the execution schedule of inference is the opposite of discriminative networks, in which the last layers are generally huge and in the optimal solution they are computed on the mobile.
+The reason behind not having any improvement over the base case of mobile-only is that the amount of transferred data is large.
+Besides, cloud-only becomes the best solution when the amount of transferred data is small (e.g. generative models).
 Lastly, for autoencoders, where both the input and output data sizes are large, the first and last layers are computed on the mobile.

 JointDNN pushes some parts of the computations toward the mobile device.
-As a result this will lead to less workload on the cloud server.
-As we see in Table~\ref{cloud_improvement}, we can reduce the cloud server's workload up to 84\% and 53\% on average, which enables the cloud provider to service more users, while obtaining higher performance and lower energy consumptions compared to single-platform approaches.
+As a result, this will lead to less workload on the cloud server.
+As we see in Table~\ref{cloud_improvement}, we can reduce the cloud server's workload up to 84\% and 53\% on average, which enables the cloud provider to provide service to more users, while obtaining higher performance and lower energy consumption compared to single-platform approaches.